algolia/kubernetes-hands-on/09-volumes/README.md

       storage: 1Gi
 ```

-The configuration is pretty similiar to the `PersistentVolume`.
+The configuration is pretty similar to the `PersistentVolume`:

 ```bash
 $ kubectl apply -f 09-stateful-set/02-simple-mysql-pvc.yml